-Notes and loans receivable and Trade and other receivables in the consolidated statements of financial position are reported net of loss allowances.
+Notes and loans receivable and Trade and other receivables in the statements of financial position are reported net of loss allowances.

-3.6 Inventories-In accordance with IAS 2.3, Inventories, the Company applies "broker-trader" principles for certain of its merchandise, such as precious metals, crude oil, copper and aluminum, and leased inventories, which are initially measured at fair value, less cost to sell and subsequently remeasured at fair value less cost to sell at the end of each reporting period with changes recognized in profit or loss.
+3.5 Inventories-In accordance with IAS 2.3, Inventories, the Company applies "brokertrader" principles for certain of its merchandise, such as precious metals, crude oil, copper and aluminum, and leased inventories, which are initially measured at fair value, less cost to sell and subsequently remeasured at fair value less cost to sell at the end of each reporting period with changes recognized in profit or loss.
 The rest of the inventories are recognized at the lower of cost on the moving average method or net realizable value.
 Net realizable value is presented in the amount of estimated selling price of inventories in the ordinary course of business, less the estimated costs of completion and the estimated costs necessary to make the sale.

 The Company enters into contract to borrow precious metal ("Lease-in transaction") from counterparty and is required to return the same quality and quantity of the precious metal to the counterparty on the date mutually agreed by both parties.
 The Company also lends precious metal ("Lease-out transaction") to counterparty and the counterparty is required to return the same quality and quantity of the precious metal to the Company on the date mutually agreed by both parties in exchange for a lease fee which reflects interest and credit risk.
 The precious metal in Lease-out transaction is not derecognized since the Company retains title to the precious metal, the risk and rewards of ownership.
-The Company presents in the consolidated statements of financial position assets and liabilities related to its leased precious metal positions.
+The Company presents in the statements of financial position assets and liabilities related to its leased precious metal positions.
 The balances are recorded in "Leased inventories", and "Metal lease liabilities".
-The Company has renamed liabilities related to its leased precious metal positions from Lease liabilities to Metal lease liabilities on the consolidated financial statements due to the adoption of IFRS 16, Leases.

-Commodity financing arrangements are recognized in the consolidated statements of financial position as assets and liabilities.
+Commodity financing arrangements are recognized in the statements of financial position as assets and liabilities.
 The balances are recorded in "Merchandise inventories" and "Commodity financing arrangement".

-3.7 Property and Equipment
+3.6 Property and Equipment